Collapse of rotating massive stars leading to black hole formation and energetic supernovae: Result

+The top panel of Fig.~\ref{fig:hists} shows the mass histogram as a function of the electron fraction of the ejecta.
 For these models, the value of $Y_\mathrm{e}$ is not low (at lowest 0.47; see the top panel of Fig.~\ref{fig:hists}) because of their low disk density and low neutrino cooling efficiency throughout the disk evolution.
-This leads to weak electron degeneracy of the disk matter and thus results in the higher value of $Y_\mathrm{e}$.
-Some components have the electron fraction even higher than 0.5 due to the same reason as for models \texttt{T20} and \texttt{AD20x2} (see \S~\ref{subsec:high-mdot}).
-The result of these models are similar to those found in \cite{Just2022mar}.
-Because of the high electron fraction of the ejecta, we do not expect an $r$-process nucleosynthesis (see \S~\ref{subsec:rprocess}).
+This leads to weak electron degeneracy of the disk matter and thus keeps higher values of $Y_\mathrm{e}$.
+Some components have the electron fraction even higher than 0.5.
+This reflects the fact that the positron capture proceeds in a shorter timescale than the electron capture under the condition of low electron degeneracy and mildly high temperature $k_\mathrm{B}T\gtrsim \SI{1}{MeV}$.
+In this condition, the positron capture $n+e^+ \rightarrow p + \nu_e$ is energetically more preferred than the electron capture because the mass difference between a free neutron plus an electron and a free proton $(m_n + m_e - m_p)c^2$ is not negligible compared with the kinetic energy of electrons $\sim k_\mathrm{B}T$ (see \citealt{Just2022jan}, \citealt{Arcones2010nov}, and \citealt{Beloborodov2003may}).
+The result of these models are similar to those found in \cite{Just2022aug} \addsf{(although our prescription of the viscous hydrodynamics is different from that of their study)}.\footnote{We note that our prescription of the viscosity may lead to smaller kinetic viscous coefficient than that in \cite{Just2022aug}.} Because of the high electron fraction of the ejecta, we do not expect an $r$-process nucleosynthesis (see \S~\ref{subsec:rprocess}).